ryardley/pdsl/README.md

 validate({ name: 20 }); // false
 ```

-This applies to checking properties of all javascript objects.
+This applies to checking properties of all JavaScript objects.
 For example to check a string's length:

 ```js
 const validate = p`string & { length: 7, ... }`; // value && typeof value.name === 'string' && value.name.length === 7;